 - Click Next.

-Using the above methods, you can easily install the latest Xbox One controller drivers on your Windows 10 or Windows 11 PC.
+You can easily install the latest Xbox One controller drivers using the above methods on your Windows 10 or Windows 11 PC.
 Once you have got the latest drivers, it’s imperative that you calibrate the Xbox One controller for the best performance.

 We have to mention that sometimes you can encounter a problem while connecting your Xbox controller, but we covered this issue in our Xbox controller not recognized on Windows 11 guide.

-Let us know in the comments section below which one of the above-mentioned methods you followed to update the firmware of your Xbox One controller on your Windows PC.
+Let us know in the comments section below which one of the methods mentioned above you followed to update the firmware of your Xbox One controller on your Windows PC.